Priyabatra Mukherjee

 Priyabrata Mukherjee is an American, academic researcher and professor.
 He is a Presbyterian Health Foundation presidential professor at the University of Oklahoma Health Sciences Center and associate director for translational research at Stephenson Cancer Center at the OU Health Sciences Center.
 He also holds the Peggy and Charles Stephenson endowed chair in cancer laboratory research at the OU Health Sciences Center.

-Mukherjee’s primary area of research revolves around tumor and tumor microenvironments.
+Mukherjee's primary area of research revolves around tumor and tumor microenvironments.
 His research also deals with protein-nanoparticle interactions and their implication in angiogenesis-dependent disorder and cell-nanoparticle interactions and their implication in targeted therapy.

 Mukherjee is a fellow of Royal Society of Chemistry, the American Institute for Medical and Biological Engineering, and the National Academy of Inventors.
 In 2018, he received the Outstanding Achievement Award from the Society of Asian American Scientists in Cancer Research.

 Early life and education

 Mukherjee earned a M.S. from the University of Burdwan in 1994 and a Ph.D. from the University of Poona in 2000, both in chemistry.
-From 2001-2003, he served as a post-doctoral fellow at Texas Christian University.
+From 2001 to 2003, he served as a post-doctoral fellow at Texas Christian University.
 He later completed his fellowship at Harvard Medical School and then at the Mayo Clinic, Rochester, Minnesota.